cmpsoares/gh-team-mention-notifier/README.md

     - name: Setup Configuration
       run: |
-        echo "$ORG_TEAM_MENTION_CONFIG" > .github/workflows/team-mention-config.json
+        echo "$ORG_NOTIFICATION_CONFIG" > .github/workflows/notifications_config.json
       env:
-        ORG_TEAM_MENTION_CONFIG: ${{ vars.ORG_TEAM_MENTION_CONFIG }}
+        ORG_NOTIFICATION_CONFIG: ${{ vars.ORG_NOTIFICATION_CONFIG }}

     - name: Notify Teams
       uses: cmpsoares/gh-team-mention-notifier@latest
       with:
-        config_path: '.github/workflows/team-mention-config.json'
+        config_path: '.github/workflows/notifications_config.json'
 ```

-In this example, `ORG_TEAM_MENTION_CONFIG` is an organization-level variable that contains the JSON configuration.
+In this example, `ORG_NOTIFICATION_CONFIG` is an organization-level variable that contains the JSON configuration.
 The workflow writes this configuration to a file, which is then used by the `gh-team-mention-notifier` action.

 #### Notes

-- Make sure the organization variable `ORG_TEAM_MENTION_CONFIG` is correctly set up and accessible to the repository where the workflow runs.
+- Make sure the organization variable `ORG_NOTIFICATION_CONFIG` is correctly set up and accessible to the repository where the workflow runs.
 - This method is particularly useful for managing configuration centrally at the organization level, especially when the same configuration is shared across multiple repositories.

 ## Contributing